supergithubo/orchestrate-js/README.md

 # OrchestrateJS

-OrchestrateJS is a **developer-focused workflow automation/orchestration framework** inspired by tools like [n8n](https://n8n.io/), but designed for maximum flexibility and power through code.
+OrchestrateJS is a **developer-focused workflow automation/orchestration framework** designed for maximum flexibility and power through code.
 It enables you to define, run, and extend complex multi-step workflows that connect APIs, AI models, and custom logic—using modular, pluggable commands and services.

 ## How It Works